ozgurgulerx/aks-workshop/labs/03Deploy-first-app.md

 In the next chapter, we will take an in-depth look at different deployment options to deploy applications onto AKS.

 ![Alt text](../media/18.png)

+You have now launched a Redis master with the default configuration.
+Typically, you would launch an application with an environment-specific configuration.